rbrick/bytes/README.md

 ##### http
 Description:

-Starts the backend HTTP server.
+Starts the backend REST API server.
 The server can be configured through environment variables, or through an optional `.env` file.
 There is an example env file provided at `.env.example`

 Usage: